Loaded Cowboy Pasta Salad

 Ingredients for Loaded Cowboy Pasta Salad

-Instructions for Loaded Cowboy Pasta Salad
+Instructions for Loaded Cowboy Pasta Salad Recipe

 Prep the Main Ingredients

 Cook the Pasta – Cook your preferred pasta shape (elbows, rotini, or shells work well) according to the package directions until al dente.
-Strain the pasta and immediately rinse it thoroughly with cold water to stop the cooking process.
+Strain the pasta in a colander and immediately rinse it thoroughly with cold water to stop the cooking process.
 Drizzle the pasta with 1 tablespoon of olive oil to prevent sticking, and set it aside to cool completely.

 Cook the Bacon – Cook the bacon until it is perfectly crispy.
 (Pro Tip: Baking bacon in the oven makes cleanup easier!)
 Once cooked, drain the bacon on a paper towel-lined plate, then coarsely chop it into pieces.